GeorgieGirl24/adopt_dont_shop/README.md

 As a visitor
 When I visit a shelter's show page
-I see statistics for that shelter, including:
-- count of pets that are at that shelter
-- average shelter review rating
+I see statistics for that shelter, including: x count of pets that are at that shelter x average shelter review rating
 - number of applications on file for that shelter
 ```